ScootKit/scnx-docs/docs/scnx/intro.md

 * [ScootKit Paste](https://paste.scootkit.net): A pastebin-like system to store and share text files in an encrypted way.
 Used by your bot to store, for example, logs or ticket transcripts.
-* Bot-Manger: A system to manage hosted bots and communicating with Bot-Hosts on SCNX.
+* Bot-Manager: A system to manage hosted bots and communicating with Bot-Hosts on SCNX.
 * Bot-Host: A server hosting bots.
 Users can switch their Bot-Host in the dashboard.
 * [SCNX Helper Program](https://scnx.app/user/helper-application): A program to allow involved community members with technical knowledge about SCNX to